cyrusimap/cyrus-sasl/docsrc/sasl/advanced.rst

 that even currently-running applications will see for each new connection.
-That is, if you choose to use the static version of the library, not only will you need to recompile the library each time you add a mechanism (provided the mechanisms even support being compiled staticly), but you will need to recompile every application that uses Cyrus SASL as well.
+That is, if you choose to use the static version of the library, not only will you need to recompile the library each time you add a mechanism (provided the mechanisms even support being compiled statically), but you will need to recompile every application that uses Cyrus SASL as well.

 However, if you are sure you wish to use a static version of Cyrus SASL,